EspressoLogicCafe/APICreatorSDK/README.md

 ### Up and Running

 After installation, we invite you to give the library a try.
-Here we're connecting to a sample project, but the data and API are all real:
+Here we're connecting to a local project, but the data and API are all real:

 ```javascript
 'use strict';